hkarani/bdk-flutter-reproducible-build/README.md

 With BDK Build Tool, you can build and verify your own binaries, to be ensure that what you ship is exactly what you expect.

-  * 🔍 Ensures reproducible builds – Prevents unexpected changes in compiled binaries.
-  * 🔑 Verifies integrity – Confirms that binaries match expected hashes.
-  * 📦 Cross-platform support – Builds for multiple architectures and OS targets.

-# How It Works
+## How It Works

-    * Compiles source code into binaries for specified targets.
+- Compiles your own binaries for specified targets on your machine.
-    * Verifies hashes against known good values.
+- Verifies local binaries with published builds.
-    * Prepares artifacts for distribution with confidence.
+- Prepares artifacts for distribution with confidence.

-# Get Started
+## Get Started

  ____  ____  _  __     ____  _____ ____       ____  _   _ ___ _     ____
 | __ )|  _ \| |/ /    |  _ \| ____|  _ \     | __ )| | | |_ _| |   |  _ \